 Grab some lunch at Heller Good Sandwiches

-Only about a block away from both of those coffee shops mentioned above, you’ll find Heller Good Sandwiches!
-Yup, Drumheller isn’t that big but it’s packed with awesome places to check out!
+Only about a block away from both of those coffee shops mentioned above, youβll find Heller Good Sandwiches!
+Yup, Drumheller isnβt that big but itβs packed with awesome places to check out!

-You have the option to sit inside or they have a few tables outside where you can sit in the sun on a nice, warm day.
+This sandwich shop in Drum is awesome!
+They have an awesome variety of sandwiches and salads and they switch up their menu frequently!
+You have the option to sit inside or they have a few tables outside where you can sit in the sun on a nice, warm day.Β

 Make sure to fuel up your belly here because the last activity we recommend is a little hike as you make your way out of Drumheller!